 The City of Monrovia has received many complaints from residents and business owners about shopping carts being taken from stores and left on nearby streets and sidewalks.
 These stray carts can cause accidents and create an unattractive, blighted appearance throughout the community.

 Help beautify the community by not using shopping carts to take your groceries home.
-If you see a stray cart in your neighborhood, you can have it removed by calling 1-800-252-4613 and reporting its location.
+If you see a stray cart in your neighborhood, you can have it removed by reporting its location through this form.